sdaaish/emacs-demo/README.md

 - `emacs.exe` must be in the path for the scripts to work

 ## How to use this
-To try this out in Windows, from either the command-shell or powershell.
+In Windows from either the command-shell or powershell follow instructions below.
 ### CMD-prompt
 ```
 git clone https://github.com/sdaaish/emacs-demo.git